 → If you are looking for shorter medical abbreviations like “CVA stands for Cerebral Vascular Accident” check out the Medical Abbreviations page.

 To start, it’s important to clarify the common question:

 The SAMPLE history is used to get a medical history from patients during medical assessment in the field.
 There is a detailed guide for taking both a SAMPLE history and OPQRST EMT pain assessment here, for more information about these EMT skills.

 → Signs and Symptoms

 → Events leading up to injury (Used for Medical Assessments)

-The OPQRST EMS tool is a valuable assessment option for EMTs.
+The OPQRST EMT tool is a valuable assessment option for EMS.
 OPQRST can be used to assess a patient’s pain or chief complaint.
-The OPQRST pain assessment tool helps the EMT get a clear picture of what’s bothering their patient and can be especially useful for Chest pain.
+The OPQRST EMT pain assessment tool helps the emergency medical technician get a clear picture of what’s bothering their patient and can be especially useful for chest pain.

 The OPQRST acronym stands for: OPQRST

 → Time (Used for Pain Assessment, chief complaint)